 Check out the recent Music Supervision work we did on the Loss Adjuster movie!

 That Was Our Guide on How To Contact Music Supervisors

 In summary, Music Supervisors act as intermediaries between production teams and composers and their teams.
 They may suggest ideas, research and obtain rights to source music for films.

 Music Supervisors oversee spotting sessions (deciding on where the director wants music, and why).
 Confirming that delivery requirements are fulfilled.

 If the music is to be published, they make sure that it is registered properly.

-They also arrange the budgets for music requirements, interact with the set designer, the sound team, the playback operator and ensure that the sound team has the pre-record in the correct format.
-They also check synchronisation issues during on-camera performances.
+They also arrange the budgets for music requirements, interact with the set designer, the sound team, and the playback operator and ensure that the sound team has the pre-record in the correct format.
+They also check synchronization issues during on-camera performances.